2023 Jacksonville shooting

-On August 26, 2023, three people were fatally shot by a gunman in a mass shooting at a Dollar General store in Jacksonville, Florida.
+On August 26, 2023, three black people were fatally shot by a gunman in a shooting at a Dollar General store in Jacksonville, Florida.
 Authorities identified 21-year-old male Ryan Christopher Palmeter as the gunman.
 Palmeter shot and killed himself after he barricaded himself in an office.
 The incident has been described as a terrorist attack and racially motivated, and is currently under investigation as a hate crime.